OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 Here you have a practical guide to deploy an AI-ready OpenNebula cloud on a single [Scaleway Elastic Metal](https://www.scaleway.com/en/elastic-metal/) instance equipped with GPUs.
 This setup is ideal for demonstrations, proofs-of-concept (PoCs), or for quickly trying out the solution without the need for a complex physical infrastructure.

 The outlined procedure is based on an instance with NVIDIA L40S GPUs as an example.
-An all-in-one OpenNebula cloud, including frontend and KVM node, is deployed on the same bare metal server.
+A converged OpenNebula cloud, including frontend and KVM node, is deployed on the same bare metal server.

 ### Instance Launch and Initial Checks